From $44K to $72K in 22 Weeks: The Decision Framework System That Prevents Paralysis

 Scaling to $72K Without Decision Slowdown

 Most operators build systems after they break.
-Bodhi built frameworks before fatigue hit.
-The difference: he scaled without the paralysis that stalls 76% of operators at this stage.
+Bodhi built frameworks before fatigue hit, and that difference let him scale without the paralysis that stalls 76% of operators at this stage.

 The Scale Test: